AmeriEstate Legal Plan, Inc.

 Nothing is required to be given away to charity, as happens with the competing strategy known as a Charitable Remainder Trust.

-The DST allows all due principal and accrued interest to be paid to the Seller/Taxpayer via a custom prepared installment sales agreement, whereas the Charitable Remainder Trust often pays income (interest) only.
+The Deferred Sales Trust allows all due principal and accrued interest to be paid to the Seller/Taxpayer via a custom prepared installment sales agreement, whereas the Charitable Remainder Trust often pays income (interest) only.
 The DST has the potential and likelihood to yield more bottom line dollars to the property/capital asset Seller/Taxpayer than a Charitable Remainder Trust.

-The DST has the ability to generate substantially more wealth over the long run than a direct and taxed sale.
+Over the long run, the Deferred Sales Trust has the ability to generate substantially more wealth than a direct and taxed sale.
 It may be superior to the Charitable Remainder Trust, installment sale or like-kind property exchange in many respects.
 Consult your tax advisor to ascertain the potential benefits of this option.

 Frequently Asked Questions: